mcagalj/CNS-2024-25/docs/tls.md

    > Note: The name of the file does not matter, but it is a good practice to use your domain name as the reverse proxy can handle multiple domains/subdomains.

+    > IMPORTANT: If you run into issues with permissions when creating or modifying files, you can install the following VSCode extension: [Save as Root in Remote - SSH](https://marketplace.visualstudio.com/items?itemName=yy0931.save-as-root).
+Alternatively, check with the professor.

 4. Next, copy the following template configuration to the your configuration file (e.g., to `doejohn.local.conf`) and update the fields marked with `<...>`.

     ```bash